-Prerequisite: M 065 or higher and WRIT 095 or higher, or qualifying placement score within the past 3 years
+Prerequisite: M 065 or higher and WRIT 095 or higher, or qualifying

 This course introduces students to the structure and function of the human body.
 Topics such as the fundamental principles in organic and inorganic chemistry, cellular metabolism, cellular anatomy, cellular biology and histology will be covered and subsequently applied to the physiology of the body as whole.
 Organ systems to be covered in this course include cardiovascular, lymphatic, respiratory, nervous, musculoskeletal, endocrine, urinary, digestive, immune, and reproductive.
+202050.